huggingface/gpu-fryer/README.md

 ## How it works

 GPU fryer creates two 8192x8192 matrix and performs a matrix multiplication using CUBLAS.
 Test allocates 95% of the GPU memory to write results in a ring buffer fashion.

+## Acknowledgements

+The awesome [GPU Burn](https://github.com/wilicc/gpu-burn), very similar tool but looking at computational errors.